equinor/radix-platform/public-site/site/docs/topic-runtime-env/index.md

 ## Request size

 For external requests there is an upload limit of 100MB.
-If your application need to receive larger payloads, these should be split across separate requests.
+If your application needs to receive larger payloads, these should be split across separate requests.

 # Storage